MadodaNxumalo/TVMC-On-RTOS/README.md

 Each line of the text file contains four fields that represent a model of a task.
 The four fields are: task id number, WECT, Deadline, Period and Occurrence.

-An example of the acceptable input file is provided below.
+An example of the acceptable input file is provided with a caption; 'exampleinput.txt'.